Towards Out-of-Distribution Adversarial Robustness: More on methodology

 \subsection{More on how the models are trained}

 Note that when activating REx, we always reset the optimiser to avoid using accumulated momentum from the baseline.
 When tuning hyperparameters, we find that activating the REx penalty after learning rate decays generally is a worse strategy than activating it before when the baseline's accuracy decreases after a decay.
+All models are trained using a single NVIDIA A100 for MNIST and 2 NVIDIA A100s for CIFAR10.